forsongen/technikable-zmk-config/README.md

-# technikable-zmk-config
-ZMK Config for Technikable

-I have no idea what I'm doing, please ignore me and have a lovely day :)
+# I have no idea what I'm doing, please ignore me and have a lovely day :)